 Offroad Vehicle Recovery Gear

 We can’t have an Ultimate Hunting Truck Gear List without talking about recovery gear.
 I was extremely lucky that I was able to find a rancher to pull me out.
 If not, my dad and I might have had to spend a dangerously cold night in my truck in the middle of nowhere.
-You don’t want to count on luck.
-You need the right gear to extract yourself if you get stuck.
+You don’t want to count on luck, so you need the right gear to extract yourself if you get stuck.

 - Tow Straps – It’s a good idea to carry several high-quality tow straps in your truck, as one might not be long enough.
 Rhino USA makes a great tow strap.